Ikarthikmb/wallace-tree/README.md

 "wallace3tree_test.cir" directing to the sky130 pdk.

 ## Requirements:

 * NGSpice Software
 * eSim

-* Download this repository and follow the below steps
+## Recreate This Project:

+You can download this repository by

 ```sh
 git clone https://github.com/Ikarthikmb/wallace-tree.git
 cd wallace-tree
 ```
+Open eSim application and select **open project** then navigate to this folder(wallace-tree) .
+The **wallace-tree** project file is now added.

 ## Ports of CMOS 3-bit Wallace Multiplier: